The Loop Line

 The last official word on the subject is now more than three weeks old.
 On 5th January I was told by two visiting police officers that I would receive a letter commanding my appearance at Sevenoaks Magistrates’ Court.
 So far the letter has not arrived.

-A little more off the record a Kent Police Inspector phoned me soon afterwards to say that he would ensure the full facts of the case were first considered by their Legal Department, Sergeant Cook at Swanley had taken the decision to prosecute largely on the basis of Councillor Fothergill’s complaint and unaware of the correspondence between ourselves.
+A little more off the record a Kent Police Inspector phoned me soon afterwards to say that he would ensure the full facts of the case were first considered by their Legal Department, Sergeant Robbie Cooke at Swanley had taken the decision to prosecute on the basis of Councillor Fothergill’s complaint and unaware of the correspondence between ourselves.
 Nothing but a lawyer’s opinion can overturn that decision.